Ayesha Lee

 Ayesha Lee is a fictional character from the BBC soap opera Doctors, portrayed by Laura Rollins.
-Ayesha was introduced as a Practice Nurse at The Mill, and made her first appearance on 30 September 2014.
-Since her arrival in the series, Ayesha has faced storylines such as her relationship with Sid Vere (Ashley Rice), dealing with her mother's alcohol and drug addictions, and being drugged in a bar.
-In May 2020, Rollins confirmed her departure from the cast of Doctors, and her final scenes aired on 5 June 2020.
+Ayesha was introduced as a practice nurse at the fictional Mill Health Centre, making her first appearance on 30 September 2014.
+Ayesha was involved in storylines including her relationship with Sid Vere (Ashley Rice), dealing with her mother's alcohol and drug addictions and being drugged in a bar.
+In May 2020, Rollins confirmed her departure from the cast of Doctors.
+Her final scenes aired on 5 June 2020.

+Rollins was made aware of the auditions for the role of Ayesha the night prior, when she got given three scenes to prepare.
+After a successful initial audition, she got a recall and was able to give an input into how she perceived the character to be.
+For her portrayal of Ayesha, Rollins was nominated for various acting awards, as well as winning the accolade for Acting Performance at the 2018 RTS Midlands Awards.

 Casting

 Rollins became aware of the role the night before initial casting auditions took place.
 Rollins' agent gave her three scenes to prepare for her audition.
 She booked the day off work claiming to be ill, to free up her time and attend the audition.
-She met with Doctors casting directors Rowland Beckley and Stephen Moore, and showcased her audition.
+She met with Doctors casting directors Rowland Beckley and Stephen Moore and showcased her audition.
 Rollins told James Collins from Mandy.com that "it was really relaxed and fun to play the scenes."
 She got recalled to the second stage of auditioning where she met with producers.
 She performed an additional four scenes in character.
 There Rollins was also able to ask questions and give her opinion on how she perceived Ayesha to be.
 One week later, Rollins was contacted to confirm she had secured the role.

 Rollins' casting was announced on 19 July 2014.
 Daniel Kilkelly from Digital Spy reported that Ayesha would "shake things up for the existing staff members."
 Rollins stated that Ayesha would be a practice nurse with a "very dramatic" introduction into the series.